Taugeshtu/so-sorcery/README.md

 ## Known Issues / TODO

 Functional:
+- [ ] A way to define what inputs go into a psyche.
+And built-ins for that - "parent_output", "knowledge_blob", "available_files", maybe something else... like tools, agents??
+Call that field `awareness`
 - [ ] Images handling
 - [ ] Extractor misses code blocks, no bueno
 - [ ] PA hallucinates a bit about files; may need prompt massaging